bubbafat/bubbafat.github.io/_posts/2024-04-29-setting-up-octopi-on-anycubic-neo-first-gen.md

 <h2>Connecting Your Phone</h2>

-If you have an iPhone, cnce you've installed OctoEverywhere and OctoPod you can then install the OctoPod app on your [iPhone](https://apps.apple.com/us/app/octopod-for-octoprint/id1412557625).
+If you have an iPhone, once you've installed OctoEverywhere and OctoPod you can then install the OctoPod app on your [iPhone](https://apps.apple.com/us/app/octopod-for-octoprint/id1412557625).
 On an Android you could use [OctoEverywhere](https://play.google.com/store/apps/details?id=com.qlabs.octoeverywhere.twa&hl=en_US&gl=US&pli=1).

 This will allow you to view the web camera remotely (without opening a port on your router), manage your print jobs remotely, and control your printer without having to use the front control panel for many operations.